How long have you been in business?

 How do you handle disciplining dogs, if necessary?

-We only hire people who treat animals with love and patience.
-We train our staff to use a gentle hand and a firm but soft voice.
+We treat animals with love and patience.
+We train our staff to use a gentle hand and a firm but soft voice and always with eye contact.
 In addition, we discuss with the client how they handle their pet(s) when they feel they need to be disciplined and we follow their instructions.

 What if my dog needs emergency medical assistance while in your care?